Govt to withdraw Tharu, Madhesi movement cases

 Around 500 people are facing different charges for their involvement in the Tharuhat and Madhesi movements

-The government on Thursday decided to accept the Tharuhat and Madhes protests as political movements and withdraw all the cases filed against those who were involved as part of its bid to ensure agitating forces’ participation in polls scheduled for June 14 and bring them on board the constitution-implementation process.
+May 19, 2017-The government on Thursday decided to accept the Tharuhat and Madhes protests as political movements and withdraw all the cases filed against those who were involved as part of its bid to ensure agitating forces’ participation in polls scheduled for June 14 and bring them on board the constitution-implementation process.

 “The government has decided to entrust Minister for Law, Justice and Parliamentary Affairs Ajay Shankar Nayak with the task of preparing a proposal for withdrawing the cases,” said Minister for Information and Communications Surendra Karki, also the spokesperson for the government, after Thursdays’ Cabinet meeting.